olekaspt/Lab05/README.md

 Recall you will need to not complile the StackQueue.cpp (so just take out the Shared object from CMakeLists.txt).

+Your goal is for the stack and queue code to compile as well the testcase code.
+This will mean you will need to modify them.
+It is not a requirement of them to pass, since I'm allowing to you use the starter code (which will not pass) or your completed lab.

 ## Task 5 Participation Matrix

 Participation rubric of teammates.
 List out for your all team members how much they participated.
 This will go into your Lab report.